 Selecting Radio Hardware¶

 The amateur radio community has recognized the benefits of using inexpensive commercial WISP radios to create AREDN® networks.
 Each of these devices come with the vendor’s firmware pre-installed, but by following a few simple steps this firmware can be replaced with an AREDN® firmware image.
-Several open source software features have been adapted and enhanced to create the AREDN® firmware, including OpenWRT and OLSR.
+Several open source software features have been adapted and enhanced to create the AREDN® firmware, including OpenWRT (Open Wireless Router) and OLSR (Optimized Link State Routing protocol).
 The AREDN® team builds specific firmware images tailored to each type or version of radio, and the current list of supported devices is found on the AREDN® website in the Supported Platform Matrix.

 When selecting a device for your AREDN® hardware there are several things to consider in your decision.